-Bantam Books has published romance novels since the late 1960s. was formed in 1945 as a paperback publisher.
-It has been purchased over the years by numerous corporations.
-Bantam books exist today as a division of Random House Publishers, one of the “Big Five” publishing houses.
+Bantam Books has published romance novels since the late 1960s.
+Bantam Books exists today as a division of Random House Publishers, one of the “Big Five” publishing houses.

 One of the First Paperback Publishers in the USA